Matrix management – breaking the silos

 As the need for cross-functional and cross-country work (‘horizontal’ work) increases however these silos can get in the way of cooperation across the organization.

 A silo is strong, sealed and hard to penetrate, designed to protect and store the contents.
 In a silo-based organization, the traditional power structure reinforces the importance of the silo: you climbed the career ladder within your silo, your silo manager decided on your pay and benefits, and your objective setting processes were all within the structure.
-In this kind of organization, it was tempting not to take account of anything that came from another silo.
+In this kind of organization, it was rational to not take account of anything that came from another silo.

 However, when work starts to require cross-functional or international cooperation it is essential that people cooperate across these traditional vertical silos.
 Most organizations begin to address this by using ad hoc or virtual teams.
 We ask people in each of the silos to collaborate.
 However when reporting lines, objectives, rewards and careers are all decided within the silo, virtual team objectives receive much less priority and attention than the functional, or silo, ones.